bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 ## Show me the Data

 Is verb-frequency by rank Zipfian?
 To what degree is verb irregularity correlated with verb-frequency?
-To measure these things, I use [a database of movie subtitles in Brazilian Portuguese](https://www.kevintang.org/Tools.html), built by [Dr. Kevin Tang](https://www.linkedin.com/in/kevintangcantab/).[^2]
+To measure these things, I use [a database of movie subtitles in Brazilian Portuguese](https://www.kevintang.org/Tools.html), built by [Dr. Kevin Tang](https://www.linkedin.com/in/kevintangcantab/).[^2] Portuguese is by best foreign language, so it's a natural choice for me.

 ### Verb Frequency by Rank
 {{< plotly json="/plotly_charts/verb_rank_vs_frequency.json" height="500px" >}}

 Zipfy-doo-da, can somebody say "jackpot"?
-This looks positively Zipfian, even promisingly power(law)ful.
+This looks positively Zipfian, promisingly power(law)ful.
 Let's take a look at irregularity versus frequency--

 ### Verb Irregularity by Verb Frequency of Usage

-I measure a verb's irregularity as "what fraction of this verb's conjugations are irregular".
+I measure a verb's irregularity as "what fraction of this verb's conjugations are irregular"[^3].
 So, noting this in the table from above, we'd have:

 |                      | _to walk_  | _to play_  | _to come_    | _to be_      |
 |----------------------|------------|------------|--------------|--------------|